 The National Honor Society for Religious Studies and Theology

-The name of this organization shall be Theta Alpha Kappa (hereafter, TAK).
+The name of this organization shall be Theta Alpha Kappa, the National Honor Society for Religious Studies and Theology (hereafter, TAK).
 As a national honor society it may be referred to as the Society.
 As incorporated in the State of New York it may be referred to as the Corporation.

 Section 1.
 This organization is the national honor society for academic studies in Religion and Theology, and it exists to encourage, recognize, and maintain excellence in such studies within baccalaureate and post-baccalaureate degree programs, but also within the academic profession more broadly understood.

 Section 2.
 The Society is a member society in the Association of College Honor Societies.
-In addition, it is recognized as a Related Scholarly Organization of the American Academy of Religion.
+In addition, it is recognized as a Related Scholarly Organization of the American Academy of Religion and as an Affiliate Organization of the Society of Biblical Literature.

 Section 1.
 Individual Membership